 Seeking the advice of an executive coach is becoming increasingly common in educational and nonprofit institutions across America.
 After all, professional athletes have coaches, so why not university administrative leaders?
-Today's administrative leaders, working in an unprecedented era of change, are under relentless pressure to successfully lead their institutions despite scaled back funding and scarce resources.
+Today's administrative leaders, working in an unprecedented post-pandemic era, are under relentless pressure to successfully lead their institutions in innovative ways, despite scaled back funding and scarce resources.
 Providing leadership development opportunities for valuable leaders who have derailed in some aspect of their performance is an essential development tool.
 While coaching is not a magic wand or an instant makeover, the skilled advice and counsel of an executive coach can help maximize individual and team strengths and decrease the probability of turnover at the leadership level.

-For over 25 years, ROI Consulting Group, Inc. has specialized in helping administrative leaders achieve new levels of leadership effectiveness.
+For 30 years, ROI Consulting Group has specialized in helping administrative leaders achieve new levels of leadership effectiveness.

 Delivering Coaching Outcomes